 WOULD YOU GIVE THIS MAN YOUR MONEY?

-His ventures have left behind debts, court judgments, liens, and unpaid employees, according to court records and statements from former associates and victims while Brodie enjoys the high life (such a Lambourghini funded by Cloudhoppers).
+Brodie's vanished companies have left behind debts, court judgments, liens, and unpaid employees, according to court records and statements from former associates and victims while Brodie enjoyed the high life.
 He claims to have created and sold several successful private companies and start-ups and blamed the failures on lack of investor funding and on the activities of rival companies.
+A brief summary:

 September 1999, New York.
 Cerentis proposes to use the web to create “the world's most powerful computer processor.”
 Set-up in the same way as the nonprofit SETI At Home project, Cerentis' Terra One venture would process data for clients, but would charge for the service.
 The Cerentis news release stated “in association with the biggest and best online retailers,” such as Amazon.com and Dell, in which users would build up credits that could be used to make purchases at online stores.
 Amazon.com and Dell have never had any association with either Cerentis or Brodie.
 Cerentis' mailing address was Brodie's New York home address.
 Cerentis owes more than $50,000 in state taxes and has numerous liens against it.

 1999: Brodie and 2 Brodie-affiliated companies, Cerentis and Integra Associates, defaulted on a $72,280 promissory note.

 1999 - 2000: Unverified report that after San Diego, Brodie was active in Costa Rica during 2000 and that he left behind pending lawsuits.